fgm/accordion/README.md

       <ul>...
       </whatever>

-Other structures can be used, but initialy Accordion classes assignments have to be performed manually.
+The `ul` element can be wrapped in a `div`.
+Other structures can be used, but initially Accordion classes assignments have to be performed manually.
 See `accordionInitClasses()` for an example.
 Once classes are set, Accordion only relies on its classes, not on the actual element types.

 At most one item may have the `accordion-active` class at the same time.
 Its associated header will automatically considered active too.
 If no item carries